 It would probably be a good idea to repeat these quick reviews of your apps and extensions about once per month.

-Bottom line: Just because a browser extension starts out legit doesn’t mean it will always stay that way.
+Bottom line: Just because a browser extension or mobile app starts out legit that doesn’t mean it will always stay that way.